Simple Self-Care Strategies for Challenging Times

-So what can we do?
-We can start by redefining what self-care looks like.
-It isn’t always a day at the spa or a luxurious hour-long bubble bath (although those things are wonderful).
-It can be something as simple as a walk around the block to get some fresh air, or taking a few minutes to do some deep breathing exercises.
-It can even be blasting your favorite tunes and taking a dance break in your living room.
+We can start by resetting expectations around what self-care looks like.
+As wonderful as a day at the spa or hour-long bubble bath sounds, it may not be achievable right now.
+Instead, self-care can be as simple as a walk around the block to get some fresh air or taking a few minutes to do some deep breathing exercises.
+It can even be blasting some of your favorite tunes and taking a dance break (with family or without) in your living room.

-1. Unplug: This can be challenging whether you are back in the office or still working from home, but try to take at least one break from your devices per hour.
+- Unplug: This can be challenging whether you are back in the office or still working from home but try to take at least one break from your devices per hour.
 Ironically, a number of great apps like ClearLock and Pause have been created in case you could use a little help remembering to unplug.
-Powering down at least an hour before bed can also help you set the tone for a better night’s sleep.
+Powering down at least an hour before bed can also help set the tone for a better night’s sleep.
 Since many women develop sleep problems during perimenopause and menopause,2 removing digital distractions can be one part of a self-care routine that helps you catch more Zzz’s.

-2. Meditate: If you aren’t someone who meditates, the thought can be intimidating.
+- Meditate: If you aren’t someone who meditates, the thought can be intimidating.
 But developing mindfulness is a great tool to weather times of change, whether a global pandemic or the transition into menopause.
-And meditating can be extremely simple: instead of stressing out over mantras or on clearing your mind, try focusing on your breathing instead.
-One of our favorite methods is the 4-7-8 technique recommended by Andrew Weil, MD for reducing anxiety.
+And meditating can be extremely simple: instead of stressing out over complicated mantras or clearing your mind, try focusing on your breathing instead.

-3. Move Your Body: Whether it’s going for a high-energy run, or starting your day with some stretching or yoga, taking time to move your body can do wonders for you physically but also mentally and emotionally.
+- Move Your Body: Whether it’s going for a high-energy run, or starting your day with some stretching or yoga, taking time to move your body can not only do wonders for you physically but also mentally and emotionally.
 An endorphin boost is good for everyone, but exercise has numerous benefits for menopausal women, from fighting weight gain to preventing bone loss.
 Bonus: this is a great one to do with your family if time alone is a rarity.
 Robyn dance party, anyone?